Vyper-v/backendProject/README.md

 I'm using [Postman](https://www.postman.com/supply-pilot-47272947/workspace/proyecto-backend) for testing.
-Use the only enviroment that exists.
+For personal use, set the local enviroment.
+The project is deployed in [Glitch](https://glitch.com/edit/#!/back-project).
+For this use the glitch enviroment.

 # Cart